QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 The [statsmodels](https://www.statsmodels.org/stable/index.html) package provides a convenient [qqplot](https://www.statsmodels.org/stable/generated/statsmodels.graphics.gofplots.qqplot.html) function that, by default, compares sample data to the quintiles of the normal distribution.

-If the data is drawn from a Normal distribution, the plot would look like:
+If the data is drawn from a normal distribution, the plot would look like:

 ```{code-cell} ipython3
 data_normal = np.random.normal(size=sample_size)